-- Within 10 school days of the grade being made available to the student (posted at morton.edu), the student must notify in writing (email or letter) the faculty member of their disagreement with the posted grade. - The student must initiate a discussion with the course instructor and try to reach an accord with respect to the course grade within an additional 10 school days. - If, after discussion with the course instructor, a student does not reach an accord with the faculty member's decision, the student may next appeal in writing to the appropriate academic dean within 10 additional school days.
+- Within 10 school days of the grade being made available to the student portal the student must notify in writing via e-mail to the faculty member and copy (cc) the Department Chair and Academic Dean of their dispute with the posted grade.
+Students are solely responsible for replying to all correspondence on a timely basis. - The student must initiate a discussion with the course instructor and try to reach an agreement with respect to the course grade. - After discussion with the course instructor, if a student does not reach an agreement with the faculty member's decision, the student must appeal in writing to the appropriate academic dean within 5 additional school days. - Subsequently, the dean will review the appeal and consult with the faculty member about the student's course grade.

-- Subsequently, the dean will review the appeal and consult with the faculty member. - If the dean and faculty member cannot resolve the situation, the dean will convene, within 10 school days, a committee comprised of three full-time faculty members teaching in the same discipline or a related discipline, if necessary. - If the committee convened by the dean fails to reach a satisfactory resolution, then the faculty member or the student may, within 10 school days, appeal in writing to the Provost. - The Provost will review the appeal and render a decision.
-The decision of the Provost shall be final.
+If the dean and faculty member cannot resolve the situation, the dean will convene, within 5 school days, a committee comprised of three full-time faculty members who will meet to discuss the dispute and reach an appropriate resolution.
+If the committee convened by the dean fails to reach a satisfactory resolution, then the faculty member or the student may, within 5 school days, appeal in writing to the Provost.
+The Provost will review the appeal and render a decision.
+The decision made by the Provost shall be deemed final.
+Graduation Procedures To receive a degree(s) and/or certificate(s) from MC, candidates must: • Meet with their Student Success Coach during their final semester to ensure all requirements are met for their desired program of study Complete the graduation application, which is available on the Panther Portal and pay relevant fee(s).

-Graduation Procedures

-To receive a degree(s) and/or certificate(s) from MC, candidates must:

-- Meet with their Student Success Coach during their final semester to ensure all requirements are met for their desired program of study - Complete the graduation application, which is available on the Panther Portal and pay relevant fee(s).
 The application deadline for each semester is listed on the Morton.edu website and within this handbook.
 To add to the academic experience, students are encouraged to participate in May commencement exercises.
 Graduates from the summer and fall terms preceding the commencement date and candidates for spring are invited to participate.
 Diplomas will be mailed to students approximately 8 to 10 weeks after the semester has ended and on completion of final graduation audits.
 Diplomas will not be issued until all graduation requirements and financial obligations to the College have been met.
 Students failing or withdrawing from required courses should immediately contact their Student Success Coach.